jeremy-w/ayadn/README.md

 gem install win32console -v 1.3.2
 ```

-You only have to install the Gems *once*, it's not necessary to do it each time you update AyaDN.
+You only have to install the Gems *once*, it's not necessary to do it each time you update Ayadn.

 *Windows: jump to Step 4*